Environmental risks in mining areas - connecting expert assessments and social representations for a more efficient risk communication

 7. Feed-back from the team and future activities

 Members of the ERMINA project team at the kick off meeting

 Field work 23-25 July 2018

-Between 23-25 July 2018, two members of the ERMINA team went on a field trip in the project study areas.
-The main purpose of this field trip was to inform the authorities about the project and to identify the main local stakeholders interested in the issues raised by the ERMINA project.
+Between 23-25 July 2018, two members of the ERMINA team went on a field activity in the project study areas.
+The main purpose of this field activity was to inform the authorities about the project and to identify the main local stakeholders interested in the issues raised by the ERMINA project.

 Besides the meetings with the authorities and interested stakeholders, the field work included also identification of the main mining infrastructure and facilities: tailings dams, waste heaps, mining branch headquarters and NGOs headquarters.

 Valea Şesii tailings dam belonging to the Roşia Poieni mining exploitation (former Geamăna village with the church tower still visible)

 Roşia Montană commune center

 Achim Emilian private museum in Almașu Mare (water-powered stamp mill in the right-side photo)

 Following this field work, the main contacts were made with the local stakeholders, thus preparing the future stages of project implementation.
 All the meetings were successful and useful, and all the authorities’ representatives and stakeholders were open to the project and willing to help with its implementation.